Preparing your dissertation for printing

 The University’s agreed printing house will forward the electronic dissertation to the library.
 If printing is executed in other than University’s agreed printing house, you should remind a printing house about this task.
 An electronic version will be distributed as an e-mail attachment to: firstname.lastname@example.org.

-Dissertations in Forestry and Natural Sciences: The doctoral candidate shall send the link to electronic dissertation to Rector of the campus, Dean of the Faculty and Faculty Administration (Taru Nylund) as well as prints of dissertation well before the public examination as follows:
+Dissertations in Science, Forestry and Technology: The doctoral candidate shall send the link to electronic dissertation to Rector of the campus, Dean of the Faculty and Faculty Administration (Taru Nylund) as well as prints of dissertation well before the public examination as follows:

 - 1 copy for the opponent